 Note: The remainder of these FAQs apply to the COVID-19 PCR test.

-All Columbia faculty, staff, and students are required to have initial COVID-19 gateway testing upon return to campus.
-For any affiliate not having been tested through the University program in 2021, tests must be done in the University surveillance program managed by Columbia Health and completed between January 4 and January 25.
+All Columbia faculty, staff, and students are required to have initial COVID-19 gateway testing upon their first return to campus.
+For any affiliate not having been tested through the University program in 2021, tests must be done in the University surveillance program managed by Columbia Health and completed between prior to September 9, 2021.

 Tests performed at any other location (including NYP) will NOT fulfill the campus testing requirement.

-If you are returning to University campuses and facilities after the gateway period in January you will need a test before you can access Columbia facilities and campuses.
+If you are returning to University campuses and facilities after the gateway period ends on September 9, 2021, you will need a test before you can access Columbia facilities and campuses.
 In general you will have the test one day and be able to have a greenpass on the ReOpenCU app the next day.
 Please plan accordingly.

-All faculty and staff are required to have a COVID-19 PCR test during the gateway period in January or upon their return to campuses and facilities if later in the term.
+All students, faculty and staff are required to have a COVID-19 PCR test during the gateway period ending September 9, 2021, or upon their return to campuses and facilities if later in the term.

 Barnard affiliates will be tested through Barnard's testing program.

-Individuals who have had a positive SARS-CoV-2 diagnostic test in the prior 90 days may not need to undergo gateway testing or surveillance testing during the three months since COVID-19 diagnosis, unless they have symptoms of COVID-19.
+Individuals who have had a positive COVID-19 diagnostic test in the prior 90 days may not need to undergo gateway testing or surveillance testing during the three months since COVID-19 diagnosis, unless they have symptoms of COVID-19.
 Please read the COVID-19 FAQs for more details.

 The sites listed below are NOT for testing of individuals with symptoms, for family/household members, or for any other reason outside of the required Columbia University Test and Trace Program.
-Testing is limited to no more than once per week for most members of our community.
 Please visit the New York City Health and Hospitals website for additional testing resources.